 If you’re looking for a change of scenery, hop on the ski bus and head to the mountains for some snow fun.

-While Nice enjoys a mild Mediterranean climate, the Alpes are just a short drive away.
+While Nice enjoys a mild Mediterranean climate, the Alps are just a short drive away.
 All it takes is a 2-hour ride to reach the snow-capped mountains.
 The most popular alpine resorts near Nice are Isola 2000, Auron, and La Colmiane.

 The 100% Snow (100% Neige) bus service is operated by Lignes d’Azur, which provides all local public transport.
 The bus leaves early morning from the “Nice Vauban” bus station, near the Nice Riquier train station and Hotel NH Nice.
 The next stop is the “Grands Arénas” bus stop near the Nice Saint-Augustin train station and the airport.
 The bus returns late in the evening.